dianavile/Memory/README.md

 including: time spend, star rating & play again button

 ## Game Requirements
-_ In order to let the game work properly, the following is needed__:
+In order to let the game work properly, the following is needed:
 - A grid with 16 cards
 - 8 different pairs of cards
 - Cards are randomly placed